Effingham Community Schools Home

 Overview

-Much of the revenue collected from this sales tax comes from people who shop, but don’t live, in our community.
+Because we live at the intersection of two major interstate highways, much of the revenue collected from this sales tax comes from people who shop, but don’t live, in our community.
 Over half of the revenue provided by the CSFT comes from these nonresidents.
-Quite simply, we are using other people’s money — not our own — to provide great schools for our kids.

-And this tax is fair.
+For example, if an over-the-road truck stops to fill up with 280 gallons of diesel, at today’s prices that’s more than $10.00 for schools in our county.
 It’s fair that the trucks, cars and individuals who are not residents and use our streets and facilities should help pay for essential services.
-And for our own residents, this sales tax is not collected on essential items such as groceries, prescription and over-the-counter medications, cars, trucks and boats, and farm equipment and inputs.
+And for our own residents, this sales tax is not collected on essential items such as groceries, prescription and over-the-counter medications, vehicles and farm equipment.

 Protecting our Schools and Community